Basic State Pension explained

 Key facts

-- It has to be claimed; it isn't paid automatically.
+- It must be claimed; it isn't paid automatically.

-- An individual receives a proportionately smaller amount if they had less than 30 qualifying years.
+- An individual receives a proportionately smaller amount if they don’t have the full number of qualifying years.

 - An individual could be credited with qualifying years in certain circumstances.